 Freelance work can be found just about everywhere.
 Places to consider include those within your social network, online and off.

-- Where your target market hangs out.
+Go to where your target market hangs out and look and ask around there.
 The best place to find clients is where clients look for help.
-Learn about your market, what it reads, and where it goes to get support, and be available to provide help, ideas, and resources.
+Learn about your market, what it reads, and where it goes to get support and be available to provide help, ideas, and resources.

-- Freelance job sites.
 There are many great freelance sites to find work, including Upwork (formally Elance and Odesk), Guru, and Freelancer.
-You can also look for freelance work on sites targeting your skill.
-For example, Toptal for programmers or BloggingPro for freelance writing jobs.
+You can also look for freelance work on sites targeting your skill — for example, Toptal for programmers or BloggingPro for freelance writing jobs.
+Some job sites focus on U.S. workers and others will focus on international workers.

-- In your industry's association.
-Joining an association within your industry not only gives you some clout, but also, many have networking opportunities, job listings, or a newsletter you can advertise or write for to show off your expertise.
+Joining an association within your industry provides you with some clout.
+It also offers many networking opportunities, job listings, or a newsletter you can advertise or write to show off your expertise.

-Like any job or business, freelancers need to meet their federal, state and local tax obligations.
-This means filing any estimated tax returns, just as you would if you started your own business, except that your taxes are filed under your own name and social security number instead of your business name and tax ID number.
+Like any job or business, freelancers need to meet their federal, state, and local tax obligations.
+It means filing any estimated tax returns, just as you would if you started your own business, except that your taxes are filed under your name and social security number instead of your business name and tax ID number.
 Any clients who pay you more than $600 in a calendar year are required to provide you with IRS form 1099 reporting your earnings.

 Estimated taxes are filed with the IRS (and in most states) on a quarterly basis.
 The IRS provides forms to help you estimate your taxes, so you send in the right amount.
 Not paying your estimated quarterly taxes can result in interest and penalties from both the IRS and your state.